 In june 2011 „land“ has been released on schraum and in the following fall the duo presented it live on tour through Germany and Austria.
 It is rant routine to write the setlist for the evening after set up and soundcheck at the venue to be able to take the specifics of each room into the decision.
 This is how everyone involved – musicians and audience – gets an intimate and very individual rant concert every time.
 This approach worked faboulously in fluc, Vienna.
 With the famous ferris wheel rotating in front of the club, this concert was elevated into the top 3 of best rants shows – even before the first encore.

 In 2012 rant was invited to play at the Garagenoperfestival 2013 in Berlin.
-The duo stretched out into entire new territories. „uthlande“ is the first scenic work of the duo; an incidental music for guitar, drums and tapes that plays with abstract sounds and extreme dynamics and includes movement of the protagonists also as light design. „uthlande“ premiered in January 2013 in Berlin and was performed on numerous German stages during the last years.
+The duo stretched out into entire new territories. „uthlande“ is the first scenic work of rant; an incidental music for guitar, drums and tapes that plays with abstract sounds and extreme dynamics and includes movement of the protagonists also as light design. „uthlande“ premiered in January 2013 in Berlin and was also performed in Cologne, Wuppertal, Essen, Oberhausen, Karlsruhe, Stuttgart and Hanover.

-After performing their performance piece „Uthlande“ for a year, it was very clear to Merle Bennett and Torsten Papenheim that the music would play a major role in the next album „margot flux“.
-Over a couple of months the two kept on recording fragments and interpretations of „Uthlande“, adapting it to an album format (without the scenic parts).
+After performing „uthlande“ for a year, it was very clear to Merle Bennett and Torsten Papenheim that the music would play a major role in the next album „margo flux“.
+Over a couple of months the two kept on recording fragments and interpretations of „uthlande“, adapting it to an album format (without the scenic parts).
 Interestingly, the roles of both protagonists were renewed, like in „samisdat“ where both play a guitar or in „folia“ where Papenheim played the drum part for the recording.
 New is also the electronic sounding parts where both used contact mics on everyday objects to create interesting sonic landscapes.
 In Stuttgart they both played the grand piano of pianist Oliver Prechtl. „margo flux“ was released at the end of 2015 and marks another step in the musical range of the duo, greatly supported by Nicolas Wiese, who mixed the album and Alexandr Vatagin, who mastered it.
+Many thanks to Nicolas Wiese, who busied himself with the „margo flux“ album even after mixing it all.
+His wonderful remix of „Bluhm“ was released on his LP „unrelated“ in 2018 under the title „Blossoming Dub Mold“.